dragao2elastico/Alastor/README.md

 # Alastor
-My (Hazbin Hotel) bot based in Alastor
+My official website based in Alastor and other things